MBmousavi/Galera/README.md

 ***
 Use `sysctl.conf` for kernel paramaters optimization.
 I put my `galera.cnf` as well.
 It has tuned arametes for over datacenter cluster.

 In my scenario I had 4 Master nodes and 1 Arbiter node.
-Iteans this cluster can handle 2 nodes failure.
+It eans this cluster can handle 2 nodes failure.

 Unfortinoltly